 Processing Time: How long it takes to merge the images together using automated computer software and processing.
 The average computational time for focus stacking, stitching, and uploading is approximately 300 images per hour.

 - How much does a GIGAmacro Professional Photography System cost?

-Our systems cost only $20,000 to 25,000 USD.
+Our systems cost $45,000 USD.
 We custom configure each system to meet specific needs; costs can vary depending on the camera and lens options selected.

 - What is included?

 Nearly everything.
 The system is a turn-key unit that includes the fully assembled apparatus, camera, lens, lights, telecentric adapter, computer, software, online training, online viewing software, and support.
 All you need is an internet connection for the training.

 - Do you provide training and support?